sid-agrawal/CellulOS-Docs/docs/source/development/virtual_machine_monitor.md

 ## (WIP) Old Notes
 ### Specific Memory Regions

-These need to be set up in the vCPU’s vspace
+These need to be set up in the vCPU’s VSpace

 - Linux image’s DTS expects guest RAM at `0x40000000` (default is 256 MB)
     - Guest’s DTB and RAM Disk addresses are then just placed within this region